seanhess/angularjs-typescript/README.md

 Live Code: Refactoring a Service
 --------------------------------

-- Let's use promises.
+- Let's add promises!
 What could go wrong?
 - Typescript will save us!

 What about Dart?
 Coffeescript?